tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ~~~

 The protocol for computing this functionality is divided into sections for
-each of the participants. {{client-stable-mapping}} describes Client behavior
+each of the participants. {{client-anon-issuer-origin-id}} describes Client behavior
-for initiating the computation with its per-Client secret, {{attester-stable-mapping}}
+for initiating the computation with its per-Client secret, {{attester-anon-issuer-origin-id}}
-describes Attester behavior for verifying Client requests, {{issuer-stable-mapping}}
+describes Attester behavior for verifying Client requests, {{issuer-anon-issuer-origin-id}}
 describes Issuer behavior for computing the mapping with its per-Origin secret,
-and {{attester-output-stable-mapping}} describes the final Attester step for
+and {{attester-output-anon-issuer-origin-id}} describes the final Attester step for
-computing the mapping output.
+computing the client-origin index.

-The index computation is based on Ed25519 {{!RFC8032}}.
-It uses the following
+The index computation is based on Ed25519 {{!RFC8032}} with key blinding support,
-functions based on this protocol:
+as described in {{KEYBLINDING}}.
+It uses the following functions:

-- RandomScalar(): Generate a random Ed25519 scalar as per {{RFC8032, Section 5.1.5}}.
+- RandomBytes(n): Generate n random bytes.
-- ScalarMult(P, k): Multiply the Ed25519 public key P by scalar k, producing a new
-  public key as a result.
-- SerializeKey(P): Serialize an Ed25519 public key according to {{RFC8032, Section 5.1.2}},
-  yielding an opaque string of 32 bytes as a result.
-DeserializeKey(x) deserializes input
+- Ed25519-BlindPublicKey(pk, r): Produce a blinded public key based on the input public
-  byte string x into an Ed25519 public key according to {{RFC8032, Section 5.1.3}}, or fails
+  key pk and blind r according to {{KEYBLINDING}}, Section 4.1.
-  with a "DeserializationError" otherwise.
-- SerializeScalar(k): Serialize an Ed25519 scalar k, producing an opaque string of 32 bytes
-  as a result.
-DeserializeScalar(x) deserializes input byte string x into an Ed25519
-  scalar, or fails with a "DeserializationError" otherwise.
-- ScalarInverse(x): Compute the multiplicative inverse of input scalar x modulo the
-  order of the edwards25519 group, 2^252+27742317777372353535851937790883648493, as
-  defined in {{!RFC7748}}.
-- Ed25519-KeyGen(sk): Produce signing scalar s and hash input prefix as described
-  Sections 5.1.5 and Section 5.1.6 in {{RFC8032}}.
 - Ed25519-Verify(pk, msg, sig): Verify the signature sig over input message msg against
   the Ed25519 public key pk, as defined in {{RFC8032, Section 5.1.7}}, producing a
   boolean value indicating success.
-- Ed25519-MaskSign(sk, msg, r, mask): Sign input message msg using the Ed25519 private
+- Ed25519-BlindKeySign(sk, msg, r): Sign input message msg with signing key sk and
-  key sk blinded by the scalar r and hash input prefix blinded by mask.
-This is the
-  same as the Sign procedure defined in {{RFC8032, Section 5.1.6}} with two modifications:
-  First, the secret scalar `s` derived from `h` is blinded by `r` before use in the
-  rest of the procedure.
-Second, the message hash prefix is blinded by mask using XOR,
-  i.e., new_prefix = xor(prefix, mask).
-The rest of the procecure is the same.
-  This produces an opaque string of 64 bytes.
+  blind r according to {{KEYBLINDING}}, Section 4.2.

-## Client Behavior {#client-stable-mapping}
+## Client Behavior {#client-anon-issuer-origin-id}

 This section describes the Client behavior for generating an one-time-use
 request key and signature.
 Clients provide their Client Secret as input